Most people I tell my story to, respond by saying,

 "OK, no meat and dairy.
 But where do you get your protein?"

-By far, the most frequently asked question I receive is where I get my protein from on a vegan diet.
+By far, the most frequently asked question I receive is where I get my protein from on an all plant diet.
 Whether it's a 60 year-old woman or a 22 year-old man, everyone wants to know about protein!
-For many, it's often the deciding factor about giving a vegan diet a try or not.
+For many, it's often the deciding factor about giving a plant-based diet a try or not.
 At first it sounds like a great idea, and then they decide that it's just not possible to get enough protein eating like that and they abandon the thought altogether.

 So, where did this notion come from that we all need so much damn protein?
 Why is protein the major focus of all our diets?
 Why do all our meals consist of "a protein" and then plant foods, if they're lucky, as a side?
 Even when we decide to skip the protein centered meal and order a salad at a restaurant, we get asked,